aeslater/learning-journal/README.md

 **Hi, my name is Ashley.**

 This is my DeltaV Code 102 Learning Journal.
+Check out the pages below to see what I have been learning in each class.

 Table of Contents